LauraLoe/testing/group2_SurvivalAnalysis.md

 ---

 ## 2.1 Common terms <a class="anchor" id="terms"></a>
-Survival analysis is a collection of data analysis methods with the outcome variable of interest вЂљtime to eventвЂ.
-In general вЂљeventвЂ describes the event of interest, also called **death event**, вЂљtimeвЂ refers to the point of time of first observation, also called **birth event**, and вЂљtime to eventвЂ is the **duration** between the first observation and the time the event occurs.
+Survival analysis is a collection of data analysis methods with the outcome variable of interest ‚time to event‘.
+In general ‚event‘ describes the event of interest, also called **death event**, ‚time‘ refers to the point of time of first observation, also called **birth event**, and ‚time to event‘ is the **duration** between the first observation and the time the event occurs.
 [5]
 The subjects whose data were collected for survival analysis usually do not have the same time of first observation.
 A subject can enter the study at any time.
 Using durations ensure a necessary relativeness.
 [6] Referring to the business case the birth event is the initial recognition of a loan, the death event, consequently the event of interest, describes the time a customer defaulted and the duration is the time between the initial recognition and the event of default.

 During the observation time not every subject will experience the event of interest.
 Consequently it is unknown if the subjects will experience the event of interest in the future.
 The computation of the duration, the time from the first observation to the event of interest, is impossible.
 This special type kind of missing data can emerge due to two reasons: